Taiwanese master Edward Yang

 Ting Ting is living the date that Sherry had with her father when she was young.

-Yang Yang is also fascinated by a girl at school, whom he sees swim in the
+Yang Yang too is fascinated by a girl at school, whom he sees swimming in the

 NJ and Sherry sleep in separate rooms, though.
 Sherry is unhappy and still